The Virginia Oyster Revival

 Resurgence of the Virginia Oyster

 The resurgence of the Virginia Oyster is still somewhat new.
-Between the population and pollution increases in the last century, the oysters in the Chesapeake Bay were greatly affected, which is one of the main areas to raise oysters.
+Between the population and pollution increases in the last century, the oysters in the Chesapeake Bay were greatly affected.
+This is one of the main areas to raise oysters.

 Only in the past couple decades has the Chesapeake Bay been cleaned and refurbished for the oysters to once again grow into the decadent oysters they once were.